HamzaAhmad-098/DevBoard/README.md

   - Create, assign, and update tickets
   - Add **comments** to each ticket
   - Maintain **complete ticket history** (visible to Admins)
+-**Comments Management**
+  - Create , Edit and Destroy comments According to roles
 - **Admin Panel**
   - CRUD operations for **users** and **tickets**
   - View all ticket activities and histories